avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 To participate in this new registration flow, Subnets must set the `(blockchainID, address)` pair by using `SetSubnetValidatorManagerTx`.
 This pair will be used to validate the `AddressedCall` in `SetSubnetValidatorWeightTx` and `RegisterSubnetValidatorTx`.

 When a Subnet is created with `CreateSubnetTx`, a validator manager is not specified.
-To solve this problem, the first `SetSubnetValidatorManagerTx` will expect the Warp `AddressedCall` to have the `sourceChainID` be set to the `SubnetID` and the `sourceAddress` to be zero'd out.
-Once this transaction is accepted, `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` are enabled for use on the Subnet.
+To solve this problem, the first `SetSubnetValidatorManagerTx` will expect the Warp `AddressedCall` to have the `SourceChainID` be set to the `SubnetID` and the `SourceAddress` to be zero'd out.
+This will eventually require the first `SetSubnetValidatorManagerTx` to be manually signed for P-Chain

+Once the first `SetSubnetValidatorManagerTx` transaction is accepted, `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` are enabled for use on the Subnet.
+Subsequent `SetSubnetValidatorManagerTx` will require `SourceAddress` to be the same as specified `Address` in the payload of previously accepted `SetSubnetValidatorManagerTx`.

 ```golang
 type SetSubnetValidatorManagerTx struct {